cerb/cerb.github.io/demo.md

 Nope!
 A Cerb evaluation won't impact the way you're currently handling incoming or outgoing email (unless you want it to).

 With Cerb Cloud, we provide you with a subdomain worth of temporary email addresses, like __*@example.cerb.email__.
-You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much easier to learn about automatically routing work to the appropriate groups/buckets in Cerb.
+You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much practice routing work to the appropriate groups/buckets in Cerb.

-We also configure SPF, DKIM, and DMARC records for these temporary email addresses so you can [test our mail deliverability](http://mail-tester.com).
+We also configure SPF, DKIM, and DMARC records for these temporary email addresses so you can [test our mail deliverability](http://cerb.io/docs/quick-start/#send-a-message-to-test-mail-deliverability).

 If you switch to a Cerb Cloud subscription, you can even use these email addresses in production, but you'll probably want to use your own domains.
-We'll help you configure the SPF, DKIM, and DMARc records on your domains to optimize your mail deliverability from Cerb as well.
+We'll help you configure the SPF, DKIM, and DMARC records on your domains to optimize your mail deliverability from Cerb as well.

 ## How many workers can I invite to a Cerb Cloud evaluation?